 Question: My policy is coming up for renewal, and I always like to shop around a couple of places.
-I had an accident in my SUV a few months ago, but I recently bought a new car.
+I had a car accident in my SUV a few months ago, but I recently bought a new car.
 When I fill out quotes, do I count the accident despite that it was in a different car?

 Answer: Changing vehicles doesn’t rid you of your accident or claims associated with that accident.
 The best-case scenario is that you will get car insurance quotes that aren't accurate and will be surprised when the bill arrives.
 The worst is that the insurance company will decide it doesn't want to keep you as a customer.